 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718) ("ASU 2016-09"), which simplified certain aspects of the accounting for share-based payment transactions, including income taxes, classification of awards and classification in the statement of cash flows.
 ASU 2016-09 will be effective for the Company beginning in its first quarter of fiscal 2018.
-The Company is currently evaluating the impact of adopting the new stock compensation standard on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2016-09 to have a material impact on its consolidated financial statements.